 are held for 48 hours and are disposed of if not claimed by the investigator.

-Please also refer to the Department of Environmental Health and Safety's Infectious Waste Disposal Table for carcass disposal procedures.
+Please also refer to the Department of Environmental Health and Safety's Animal Waste Handling Procedures website for carcass disposal procedures.

 All requests for special services must be arranged

 directly with RAR.
 Normally, housing and feeding requests are arranged